Public Policy Principles

 1. Protect the Low Income Housing Tax Credit in federal tax reform and advance efforts to strengthen the Federal Tax Credit and State Tax Credit Programs.

-2. Advance preservation solutions for aging HUD 202 portfolios (“RAD for PRAC”) and a restore funding for new HUD 202 production.
+2. Advance preservation solutions for aging HUD 202 portfolios (“RAD for PRAC”), restore funding for new HUD 202 production, and renew the Preservation Rent Increase (PRI).

 3. Protect rental assistance funding (i.e. Section 8, PBRA, PRAC).

-5. Advocate for increased state and local resources for affordable housing and address policy-related barriers inhibiting development in core housing markets.
+4. Advocate for increased federal, state, and local resources for affordable housing and address policy-related barriers inhibiting affordable housing development.

 Senior Health Care Sustainability & Expansion